Georgekoulaxidis/SalesTracker/README.md

 Filters to use:
   AvailableTo
-  BestOfferOnly (secret technique when things goes hard) Currency
+  BestOfferOnly (secret technique when things get hard) Currency
   Condition
   FeedbackScoreMax